cockroachdb/docs/v22.2/install-cockroachdb-mac.md

 <p>See <a href="../releases/{{page.version.version}}.html" class="mac-releasenotes-download" id="mac-releasenotes-download-{{page.version.version}}" data-eventcategory="mac-releasenotes-download">Release Notes</a> for what's new in the latest release, {{ page.release_info.version }}.
 To upgrade to this release from an older version, see <a href="upgrade-cockroach-version.html">Cluster Upgrade</a>.</p>

+{{site.data.alerts.callout_danger}}
+For CockroachDB v22.2.0 on ARM Macs, [spatial features](spatial-features.html) are disabled due to an issue with macOS code signing for the [GEOS](https://libgeos.org/) libraries.
+Users needing spatial features on an ARM Mac may instead [use the Intel binary under Rosetta](https://developer.apple.com/documentation/virtualization/running_intel_binaries_in_linux_vms_with_rosetta) or use the [Docker image](#use-docker) distribution.
+This issue is expected to be resolved in an upcoming 22.2 patch release.
+See the [GitHub tracking issue](https://github.com/cockroachdb/cockroach/issues/93161) for more information.
+{{site.data.alerts.end}}

 {% include cockroachcloud/use-cockroachcloud-instead.md %}

 {% capture arch_note_homebrew %}<p>For CockroachDB v22.2.x and above, Homebrew installs binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).</p><p>For previous releases, Homebrew installs Intel binaries.
 Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}